jtambe/tech-talks/hello-dromedary/README.md

 Create a fork of the [liatrio/dromedary repo](http://github.com/liatrio/dromedary.git) on github, and clone it to your local machine.

 #### Set up your environment
 Java must be installed on your machine to run DynamoDB Local can run.
 This is the database that our app relies upon.

+Ensure that you have [Node JS](https://nodejs.org/en/download/) installed as well.

 Install Dependencies by running `npm install` in project's root directory.